Chapter V: Towards her own future

 As the ceremony ended, Go Yun’s first decree restored Dolswe’s honor, annulling all false charges and reinstating him in his rightful place within the government.
 Then he turned to Aldra, his eyes warm and steady.
 “While you are still discovering your home,” he said, his voice echoing softly in the grand hall, “I want to do what your father would have done if he were here.
 You deserve this—the title of princess, as the daughter of the previous ruler and my cherished aunt.
 I have prepared a place for you in the palace courtyard, a home you can always return to.
 You will always be welcome here.”

-Go Yun’s words stirred memories and stories of Aldra’s grandmother, Baalysia—the courage, the selflessness, the endless wandering to help those in need.
+Go Yun’s words stirred memories and stories of Aldra’s mother, Baalysia—the courage, the selflessness, the endless wandering to help those in need.
 He knew that Aldra, like her, would never stay in one place for long.
 This farewell was not permanent; it was simply a pause in the life of a dragon who could never be contained.

 For several weeks, Aldra remained in Seoul, guiding and supporting her nephew, learning the rhythms and customs of the land, and deepening her understanding of her own fox spirit powers.
 She discovered new ways to weave them with her draconic abilities, mastering the harmony of both halves of herself.